dpniel/pyotherside-snap-example/README.md

 You should then be able to open `app.qbs` with qtcreator and run the "PreMailer App"

-Or if you want to do it from the command line you will first need too setup your qt toolchain
+Or if you want to do it from the command line you will need to setup a qt toolchain.

 ```base
 $ export QT_SELECT=qt5